walliski/random-sm/README.md

 Usage: `sm_extend <minutes>`, where minutes is a positive or negative integer.
 Example:
 * `sm_extend 10` adds 10 minutes to map time.
 * `sm_extend -5` removes 5 minutes from map time.¨

+## Timeleft Announcer

+Spams the chat in the server with remaining time.
+For example "5 minutes remaining", "1 minute remaining" etc.